Leonidus1995/farmer-prices-forecasting/Readme.md

 (ag_forest_fish_share_in_total_gdp) ×
 (total_govt_expenditure)

-After estimate missing values in 'govt_expenditure_on_ag_forest_fish' using the formula above, we were able to reduce the amount of missing data in feature 'govt_expenditure_on_ag_forest_fish' from 47.79% to 32.34%.
+After estimate missing values in 'govt_expenditure_on_ag_forest_fish' using the formula above, we were able to reduce the amount of missing data in feature 'govt_expenditure_on_ag_forest_fish' from 50.00% to 33.36%.

-Next, the other columns with high missing data have data for 95, 103, 116 countries out of 124 total.
+Next, the other columns with high missing data have data for 118, 123, 129 countries out of 149 total.
 In order to reduce the amount of missingness in these columns, we tried to find the common countries that have missing data for all these columns.

 Unfortunately, there was limited overlap among these columns in terms of countries with missing data.

+**Due to the high sparsity in the producer_price column, we opted to remove it from the dataset.
+Instead, we will focus on forecasting the producer_price_index, which offers more consistent coverage across countries and years.**

+Additionally, we excluded FDI-related columns from the dataset owing to their substantial missingness.
+However, to retain some measure of foreign investment relevance, we derived a new feature: value_added_aff_per_total_fdi, calculated as the ratio of value_added_ag_forest_fish to total_fdi_inflows for each country-year pair.
+Both input variables have relatively high data availability, making the resulting ratio more reliable.
+This new feature serves as an indicator of how the agriculture, forestry, and fisheries sectors contribute to the national economy in relation to foreign direct investment.

+Since no further improvement in data completeness is achievable through external sources or transformations, we now proceed to apply data imputation techniques to address the remaining gaps.
+Before initiating imputation, it is essential to incorporate indicator columns that categorize countries based on geographic (e.g., region, sub_region) and economic attributes (e.g., least_developed_country, european_union_country, low_income_food_deficit_country, etc.).

+These groupings are critical for informed imputation, as they enable us to estimate missing values using data from countries with similar geographic and economic profiles.
+For instance, imputing missing values for an African country using data from European nations would be inappropriate due to the stark differences in regional and developmental contexts.
+Group-based imputation ensures that such contextual nuances are respected, improving both the validity and reliability of the imputed values.

+At this stage, the merged dataset contains 211,006 rows and 106 columns.

-*Detailed step-by-step information about the data imputation process could be found [here](https://github.com/Leonidus1995/farmer-prices-forecasting/blob/main/data_imputation.ipynb).*
+*Detailed step-by-step information about the missing data assessment process could be found [here](https://github.com/Leonidus1995/farmer-prices-forecasting/blob/main/data_imputation.ipynb).*

 # 🤖 Modeling: